richmahn/en_ta/translate/figs-grammar/sub-title.md

-What is some basic information about English Grammar?
+What is some basic information about English grammar?